prudhvi-nakkina/aws-infra-fork/README.md

 - As a developer, I can launch an RDS instance by providing security group and parameter group
 - As a developer, I can launch S3 instance
 - As a developer, I can create a new policy to allow ec2 instance communicate with S3

+## Features - Assignment-6

+- As a developer, I can route the traffic to port 80 by using NGINX
+- As a developer, I can create an A record for the EC2 instance IP address and use domain name to access the server

 ## Requirements